But wait, something is happening! Either you or someone else is pulling you up.

-- Lakitus from the Mario Kart games pull the player out of things like bottomless pits, water and lava.
+- Lakitus from the Mario Kart games pulls the player out of things like bottomless pits, water and lava.
 Of course being a racing game, it still costs valuable time (and coins in the original game, Super Circuit, and 7).